wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 Research which one is right for you, and be aware that some may require you to purchase a licence.
 Ideally, you'll want to select an IDE that supports integration with Django.

 We use PyCharm as it supports virtual environments and Django integration - though you will have to configure the IDE accordingly.
 We don't cover that here - although JetBrains do provide a [guide on setting PyCharm up](https://www.jetbrains.com/help/pycharm/2016.1/creating-and-running-your-first-django-project.html).
-[PyCharm is also available for students](https://www.jetbrains.com/student/) - and JetBrains provides a graduate discount, too.

 ##Code Repository
 We should also point out that when you develop code, you should always house your code within a version-controlled repository such as [SVN](http://subversion.tigris.org/) or [GIT](http://git-scm.com/).
 We won't be explaining this right now, so that we can get stuck into developing an application in Django.
-We have however written a [chapter providing a crash course on GIT](#chapter-git) for your reference which you can refer to later on. **We highly recommend that you set up a Git repository for your own projects.
-Doing so will could save you from disaster, as we can no doubt tell you.**
+We have however written a [chapter providing a crash course on GIT](#chapter-git) for your reference which you can refer to later on. **We highly recommend that you set up a Git repository for your own projects.**

 X> ###Exercises
 X>